-Each jurisdiction's renewable energy financial incentive programme defines the term as it relates specifically to that programme.
-The same state could define the terms differently for different financial incentives in the state.
-For instance, a state might define the term to include nuclear resources for a renewable energy standard (RPS), but exclude nuclear for the purposes of a state investment tax credit.
-When an RPS defines terms like this, it is typically for the purposes of defining what types of energy resources will qualify to generate renewable energy certificates (RECs) that electric utilities can then acquire and use to comply with their RPS obligations.
+Each jurisdiction's renewable energy programme defines what types of technology and energy qualify for particular incentives.
+The same jurisdiction could also treat the same type of resource differently for different incentives.
+For instance, a state might define 'renewable energy' to include nuclear resources for its tradable clean energy standard, but exclude nuclear from state investment tax credit eligibility.
+In a clean energy standard or renewable portfolio standard (RPS), such definitions typically indicate with some precision what resources qualify to generate renewable energy certificates (RECs), which the state's electric utilities are often required to procure to demonstrate compliance with their RPS obligations.